Managing business rules

 -

-[Reflection.Assembly]::LoadWithPartialName("Softerra.Adaxes.Adsi") # Connect to the Adaxes service $ns = New-Object "Softerra.Adaxes.Adsi.AdmNamespace" $service = $ns.GetServiceDirectly("localhost") # Bind to the 'business rules' container $businessRulesPath = $service.Backend.GetConfigurationContainerPath( "BusinessRules") $businessRulesContainer = $service.OpenObject($businessRulesPath, $null, $null, 0) # Create a new business rule $rule = $businessRulesContainer.Create("adm-BusinessRule", "CN=My Rule") $rule.ExecutionMoment = "ADM_BUSINESSRULEEXECMOMENT_AFTER" $rule.ObjectType = "user" $rule.OperationType = "create" $rule.Description = "My description" $rule.Disabled = $false # Save the business rule $rule.SetInfo()
+[Reflection.Assembly]::LoadWithPartialName("Softerra.Adaxes.Adsi") # Connect to the Adaxes service. $ns = New-Object "Softerra.Adaxes.Adsi.AdmNamespace" $service = $ns.GetServiceDirectly("localhost") # Bind to the business rules container. $containerPath = $service.Backend.GetConfigurationContainerPath("BusinessRules") $container = $service.OpenObject($containerPath, $null, $null, 0) # Create a new business rule. $rule = $container.Create("adm-BusinessRule", "CN=My Rule") $rule.ExecutionMoment = "ADM_BUSINESSRULEEXECMOMENT_AFTER" $rule.ObjectType = "user" $rule.OperationType = "create" $rule.Disabled = $false # Save the business rule. $rule.SetInfo()

 - C#